Brayantcw/brayantcw/content/posts/medical-rag-pipeline-tfm/index.md

 The foundation of the system runs on Azure Kubernetes Service (AKS), providing container orchestration, scalability, and resilience.
 I chose Kubernetes for several reasons:

 - **Scalability**: Easily handle varying workloads from batch processing to real-time queries
-- **Service Discovery**: Automatic networking between Airflow, Weaviate, and the RAG agent
+- **Service Discovery**: Automatic networking between Airflow, Weaviate, and the Ai agent
 - **Resource Management**: Efficient allocation of compute and memory for data-intensive tasks
 - **Cloud-Native**: Native integration with Azure services and monitoring tools